Prag8855/aab/content/guides/wenigermiete-review.md

 Berlin has [rent control laws](/glossary/Mietpreisbremse).
 If your rent is too high, you can get it reduced.

 [Conny](/out/conny) helps people reduce their rents, and sue their landlord if necessary.
-You only pay them if they reduce their rent.
+You only pay them if they reduce your rent.

 In this guide, I review their business model, their success rate, and their user reviews.